Members of the curriculum committee are interested in faculty ideas for new courses and modifications to courses.

 Fill out this form to create a new course.

-Fill out this form to modify an exisiting course.
+Fill out this form to modify an existing course.

 If you are unable to download the form, please contact Kitty Dybdall in the Educational Development Office.